jimbon25/WIFI-TOOLKIT/README.md

 *   **Automated Vulnerability Assessment:** Analyzes and labels networks by vulnerability level.
 *   **SQL Injection Automation (sqlmap):** A menu-driven `sqlmap` wrapper to automate database enumeration and exploitation, including a guided wizard for dumping data.
 *   **Advanced Network Mapping (nmap):** Integrates `nmap` for in-depth network discovery, service fingerprinting, and automated vulnerability scanning via NSE scripts like `vulners`.
+*   **Automated Vulnerability Scanner (Nuclei):** Integrates the powerful Nuclei scanner for customizable and template-based vulnerability scanning of web applications and services.
 *   **Network Bandwidth Limiter (Evil Limiter):** Integrates the powerful Evil Limiter tool to monitor, analyze, and limit bandwidth of devices on your local network (requires a managed interface).
 *   **Geolocation Attack (Seeker):** Automates the process of finding a target's location by generating a malicious link via `ngrok` and `Seeker`.
 *   **UI/UX Improvements:** A clean, professional, and responsive menu-driven interface.